Lesson 5 of 18

 Compiled from Patterson, Shirahata, Ericson 1987 (Sci Total Environ 61:167-200), Drasch 1987 (preindustrial bone Pb), Jaworowski 1985 (ice core lead), and Aufderheide bioarchaeology data.
 Y-axis is logarithmic.

 Every modern human is contaminated beyond any pre-industrial precedent.
-The question is not whether you have been exposed.
-The question is by how much, and which sources are still adding to the load.
+You have been exposed.
+What's left to figure out is by how much, and which sources are still adding to the load.

 Why this matters: “normal” is not normal.